Samsung/ONE-vscode/infra/license/README.md

 - license-judgment.json
   - Each of license names are got from the result of `license-checker`
-  - Each license is classfied to following categories
+  - Each judgment for a license consists of following information
+    ```json
+    "License Name": {
+        "permitted": "yes / conditional / no",
+        "caution": "(Optional field) Why permitted is conditional or no"
+    },
+    ```
+    - `permitted` : Whether a license is allowed in ONE-vscode
+      - `yes` : Allowed to use
-    - `Allowed` : Allowed to use
+      - `conditional` : Allowed to use under specific conditions.
+Needed to be checked manually when release is progressed.
-    - `Warning` : Manual review for each package is needed
-    - `Denied` : Not allowed to use
+      - `no` : Not allowed to use
 - package-judgment.json
   - Each judgment for a package consists of following information
     ```json
     "pkgname@version": {
       "licenses": "License name",
-      "repository": "URL for package repository",
+      "repository": "URL for a package repository",
-      "ONE_permitted": "yes / conditional / no",
+      "permitted": "yes / conditional / no",
-      "ONE_caution": "(Optional field) Cautions when package is used"
+      "caution": "(Optional field) Why permitted is conditional or no"
     },
     ```
-    - `ONE_permitted` : Whether the package is allowed in ONE-vscode
+    - `permitted` : Whether a package is allowed in ONE-vscode
       - `yes` : Allowed to use
       - `conditional` : Allowed to use under specific conditions.
 Needed to be checked manually when release is progressed.
       - `no` : Not allowed to use
-    - `ONE_caution` : Comment about why `ONE_permitted` is `conditional` or `no`.

 ### Guideline